Information Elicitation for Bayesian Auctions: Using Scoring Rules to Buy Knowledge from Players

 Next, we show how to remove the no-bluff assumption when everything is known.
 Without this assumption, player $i$ may report a distribution for another player $i'$'s value for an item~$j$, even if $(i, i')\notin G_j$.
 However, if there exists a third player $\hat{i}$ who knows $i'$'s distribution $\cD_{i'j}$, and if player~$i$ is also rewarded for player $\hat{i}$'s report, then intuitively player $i$ would have no incentive to bluff about~$i'$.
 That is, {\em not only a player is paid for reporting the distributions he knows, but he is also paid for keeping quiet about the distributions he does not know and letting the experts speak.} Surely reporting $\cD_{i'j}$ maximizes player $i$'s expected reward, but he does not have the information to decide what $\cD_{i'j}$ is. \footnote{Using the standard language from epistemic game theory, player $i$'s information set contains at least two different distributions for $i'$'s value for $j$.} Therefore, as long as reporting ``$\bot$'' gives player $i$ the same utility as the unknown strategy of reporting $\cD_{i'j}$, and as long as reporting any distribution other than $\cD_{i'j}$ gives him a strictly smaller utility, player $i$ will report ``$\bot$'' about $\cD_{i'j}$.

-Taking mechanism $\cM'_{CSUD}$ in Section~\ref{sec:partial} as an example, the players are rewarded as follows: \begin{itemize} \item For each player $i'$ and item $j$, let $R_{i'j}$ be the set of players who did not report ``$\bot$'' about the value of $i'$ for $j$.
+Taking mechanism $\cM'_{IEUD}$ in Section~\ref{sec:partial} as an example, the players are rewarded as follows: \begin{itemize} \item For each player $i'$ and item $j$, let $R_{i'j}$ be the set of players who did not report ``$\bot$'' about the value of $i'$ for $j$.
 Randomly select a player $\hat{i}$ from $R_{i'j}$ and let $r_{i'j} = BSR(\cD^{\hat{i}}_{i'j}, b_{i'j})$.
 Reward {\em every} player $i\neq i'$ using $r_{i'j}$, properly scaled. \end{itemize} Note that the reward $r_{i'j}$ is given to player $i$ even if he has reported $\cD^i_{i'j} = \bot$.

-It is easy to see that, for any $k$-bounded crowdsourced Bayesian instance with $k\geq 1$, if all players except $i$ report their true values and true knowledge, then player $i$'s best strategy is to tell the truth about his own.
+It is easy to see that, for any $k$-informed information elicitation instance with $k\geq 1$, if all players except $i$ report their true values and true knowledge, then player $i$'s best strategy is to tell the truth about his own.
 Indeed, reporting his true values is still dominant no matter what knowledge the players' report.
 Moreover, for each player $i'$ and item $j$, there are two ways for player~$i$ to maximize the reward $r_{i'j}$ he receives: (1) reporting $\cD^i_{i'j} = \bot$, so that $\hat{i}$ is chosen with probability 1 from the set of players who actually know $\cD_{i'j}$; or (2) successfully guessing $\cD_{i'j}$ and reporting it, so that $\hat{i}$'s report is still $\cD_{i'j}$ with probability 1.
 Note that the latter is not a well-defined Bayesian strategy, because $i$ does not have enough information to carry it out.
-Accordingly, the resulting crowdsourced mechanism is Bayesian incentive compatibility (BIC): that is, all players reporting their true values and true knowledge is a Bayesian Nash equilibrium.
+Accordingly, the resulting information elicitation mechanism is Bayesian incentive compatibility (BIC): that is, all players reporting their true values and true knowledge is a Bayesian Nash equilibrium.
 In fact, this is the only Bayesian Nash equilibrium in the mechanism, besides the unachieveable ones where each player reports the unknown true distributions.
 We again summarize our results in the theorem below.

-\begin{theorem} For any crowdsourced Bayesian mechanism in previous sections where the knowledge graph is at least 1-bounded, the revised mechanism does not rely on the no-bluff assumption, and all players reporting their true values and true knowledge is the unique Bayesian Nash equilibrium.
+\begin{theorem} For any information elicitation mechanism in previous sections where the knowledge graph is at least 1-informed, the revised mechanism does not rely on the no-bluff assumption, and all players reporting their true values and true knowledge is the unique Bayesian Nash equilibrium.
 Moreover, the mechanism's revenue is the same as before with an $\epsilon$ additive loss. \end{theorem}